 - out of partiality towards ancient times because they still enjoy their fragrance without having any harmful chemicals added due to being natural products;

-- some people prefer using them because there is no smoke involved which makes them safer for children with asthma or allergies.
+- some people prefer using them because there is no smoke involved, making them safer for children with asthma or allergies.

-In the 20th century, thanks to advances in technology and innovations with other sources of light – candles were becoming more affordable than ever before.
+In the 20th Century, thanks to advances in technology and innovations with other light sources, candles were becoming more affordable than ever before.

-However, there’s been some drawbacks associated with candle usage such as being caused by wicks that produce soot because they don’t always have enough oxygen supply from the flame itself; then to is the fact that most candles are made from a variety of different waxes, oils and even animal fats – which can be harmful to humans.
+However, there have been some drawbacks associated with candle usage, such as being caused by wicks that produce soot because they don’t always have enough oxygen supply from the flame itself.
+To is the fact that most candles are made from various waxes, oils, and even animal fats – which can be harmful to humans.

 The 21st Century In the early years of the current decade (2010-2019), it is believed that over 85% of people all around the world still use candles for some form or another.
-Candles have become more popular than ever before thanks in part due to their affordability and efficiency when compared to other forms of light sources as well as them being available at grocery stores and gas stations nationwide.
+Candles have become more popular than ever before, thanks in part to their affordability and efficiency compared to other states of light sources.
+They’re being available at grocery stores and gas stations nationwide.

-Today, candles are made from a variety of different waxes and oils – with the most used being soy.
-Soy is often thought to be more environmentally friendly than beeswax as it doesn’t require deforestation or addiction to beehives which makes them less likely for people in colder climates where they would need heaters to maintain their body temperature.
+Today, candles are made from various waxes and oils – with the most used being soy.
+Soy is often thought to be more environmentally friendly than beeswax.
+It doesn’t require deforestation or addiction to beehives, making them less likely for people in colder climates where they would need heaters to maintain their body temperature.

-There have also been innovations when it came to making candle wicks better so that they don’t produce an excess amount of smoke while still providing light due to the flame itself not having enough oxygen supply available even though this can sometimes lead back into producing more fumes because there’s no way for those produced by burning substances such as oil or wax (which come mostly from petroleum).
+There have also been innovations when it came to making candle wicks better so that they don’t produce an excess amount of smoke while still providing light due to the flame itself not having enough oxygen supply available, even though this can sometimes lead back into making more fumes because there’s no way for those made by burning substances such as oil or wax (which come primarily from petroleum).